pajtai/grunt-useref/README.md

 blocks by updating the `<script>` and `<style>` blocks in your html, and it will schedule the concatenation and minification of the desired files by dynamically updating the `concat`, `min`, and `css` tasks.

-**This tasks modifies files, so it should be executed on a temp directory on final build directory.**
+**This tasks modifies files, so it should be executed on a temp directory or the final build directory.**

-**This task relies on the built in concat, min, and css tasks to be run after it... concat first**
+**This task relies on the built in concat, min, and css tasks to be run after it... concat first.**

 Inspiration (and large chunks of code) for `grunt-useref` was taken from the `usemin` tasks of [H5BP](https://raw.github.com/h5bp/node-build-script/master/tasks/usemin.js) and